tusharmaharishi/marketplace/README.md

 ### Setup
 1. Make sure mysql is running: `docker start mysql`
-2. `docker-compose up`
+2. From the project root directory, `cd model` then `docker-compose up`
 3. Create superuser if needed
-4. Use postman port 8001
+4. Host port 8001